wiredhut/wiredflow/README.md

 (e.g. [Apache Airflow](https://github.com/apache/airflow)
 and [prefect](https://github.com/PrefectHQ/prefect)).

-This module is well-suited for both prototype preparation, quick experiments, and incorporation into industrial systems step-by-step.
+Wiredflow is well-suited for both prototype preparation, quick experiments, and incorporation into industrial systems step-by-step.
 However, we recommend starting to use the library as a tool for prototyping.
 It could be especially convenient for IoT applications data processing (data from sensors often can